 If you are involved in a tractor trailer accident with an 18-wheeler or another type of commercial vehicle, keep these things in mind:

 - Talk to the driver (if possible); and

-- Come talk to me, immediately.
+- Come talk to a truck accident lawyer, immediately.
 (MOST IMPORTANT!)

-You will no doubt need an truck accident attorney to handle this type of matter, and the sooner you hire me, the better the chance of preserving vital evidence.
+You will no doubt need an injury attorney to handle this type of matter, and the sooner you hire me, the better the chance of preserving vital evidence.